eilidhjack/MVST-software/README.md

 "AR1.HB.cpp" - cpp file which is called from main function to sample the HB effects.

 "kronecker.cpp" - cpp file which calculates the kronecker product which is needed when sampling rho.

+"W.RDATA" - Neighbourhood matrix, W, which has been altered to connect the islands to the mainland.